 1. White Strawberries / Pineberry

-Pineberries look like a strawberry in reverse — white skin dotted with red seeds — but the flavor is more tropical, with hints of pineapple and citrus.
-They’re fully edible, cultivated rather than wild, and are a rare find outside specialty growers or farmers markets.
-Because their pale color doesn’t attract birds as much as red berries, they can be a stealth crop for home gardeners.
+Pineberries look like strawberries turned inside out — they have white skin with red seeds.
+Their taste is different too, with a light, tropical flavor that’s a mix of pineapple and citrus.
+These berries are safe to eat and are grown on farms, not found in the wild.
+They are not very common and are usually sold by special growers or at farmers markets.
+Because they are pale and not bright red, birds do not notice them as much, so they can be a quiet, easy crop for home gardeners.
 For foragers, spotting them in the wild is unlikely, but knowing about them helps you identify cultivated varieties in community gardens or heritage farms.

 2. White Currants

-White currants are essentially a paler variety of red currants, but their flavor profile is gentler — sweet with a mild tartness.
+White currants are basically a lighter version of red currants.
+Their taste is softer too — sweet with just a little tartness.
 They grow in clusters on small shrubs and are rich in vitamin C. While rarely found in the wild outside their native and cultivated ranges in Europe, white currants can be grown in temperate gardens.
 For foragers, they’re easy to spot in summer: look for translucent pearl-like berries hanging in grape-like strings.

 3. White Mulberries (Morus alba)